QuantumSimulator

 • Measurement-based quantum computation

-• Alternative to CNOT when symmetric interaction is preferred
+• Alternative to CNOT when the hardware interaction is naturally symmetric

-• CZ is symmetric: swapping qubits gives the same gate
+• CZ is symmetric: swapping the two qubit labels gives the same gate

-• CP(π) = CZ — CZ is a special case of controlled-phase
+• CP(π) = CZ — CZ is the special case of controlled-phase with angle π

 CZ is the native entangling gate on many superconducting quantum processors.
-Understanding CZ and its relationship to CNOT helps you write circuits that map efficiently onto real hardware.
+Understanding CZ and how to convert between CZ and CNOT using Hadamard gates lets you write circuits that map efficiently onto real hardware without unnecessary overhead.

 Test your understanding